Depression and the horrible reality:

 I suppose 2017 just hasn’t been my year.
 If I’m honest iv had a few bad years but this year just takes the biscuit.
 There is just always something happening that just sets me back.

 Now for me growing up Christmas was just so magical and beautiful that when I got older I just thought it would be the same.
-Well I was terribly wrong.
+I was very wrong.
 The older I get the more Christmas becomes stressful and I haven’t even got kids to worry about.

 I love Christmas so much and everything about it so I really have been trying to keep my spirit in check but I can tell you now it hasn’t been easy!
 More emotions and concerns seem to arise this time of the year.
 It just seems like you are forced to have a good time and forced to put on that smiley face because its Christmas and everyone else around you are happy and in good spirits.
 However my realisation over the this last month is that actually Christmas can be such a lonely and sad time for people and I feel like this year I have been one of those people.